ShizukaDonaghue/serene-meditation/README.md

 ### Wireframes
 ### Website Structure
 Serene Meditation consists of two HTML pages.
-The main page is the default loading page and the second page is accesible when users submit messages from the main page.
+The main page is the default loading page and the second page is accessible when users submit messages from the main page.
 There are five sections within the main page and they are also accessible from the navigation menu at the top of the page.

 ### Colour Scheme
 The colour scheme for the website has taken inspiration from the hero image of Mt.
 Fuji with beautiful pink sky at sunrise.
 The colours chosen are calming and relaxing to enhance user experience.